 Mercer’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Mercer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mercer doesn't have a public transportation system that people use for their commute.

 The per capita income in Mercer in 2022 was $33,572, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $134,288 for a family of four.
 However, Mercer contains both very wealthy and poor people as well.